 Two-way video interviews require a bit more coordination among the interviewer and interviewee.
 They can be highly beneficial to see how candidates respond to questions in real time and get a better sense of their personality.
 These interviews also allow for a bit more variation, which if conducted thoughtfully, can provide a much more insightful and personalized interview experience.

-The opposite of a group interview, panel interviews are where several people at your company interview an individual candidate.
+A panel interview is where several people at your company interview an individual candidate.
 These are typically done as in-person interviews, but could also work as video interviews if necessary.

-Panel interviews can save time by allowing all interviewers to ask questions and hear the candidate’s responses directly.
+Panel interviews can save time in the decision process by allowing all interviewers to ask questions and hear the candidate’s responses directly.
 However, they are more complicated because you have several people wanting to ask different questions and guide the interview in their own way.
-For that reason, it’s important to prepare questions ahead of time and make sure all of your interviewers are on the same page with a clear goal in mind.
+For that reason, it is important to prepare questions ahead of time and make sure all of your interviewers are on the same page with a clear goal in mind.

 Before you start the process of recruiting external candidates, you should first start by looking at your current employees to see if anyone is suitable to be promoted from within your company.
 Promoting people laterally or within their projected career path rewards current employees for their hard work and loyalty to your company.

 Interviewing internal candidates is a bit different than interviewing external job seekers.
-In a lot of ways, it’s a lot easier because you already know their strengths and potential, and employees are already integrated into your company.
+In a lot of ways, it is a lot easier because you already know their strengths and potential, and employees are already integrated into your company.

-On the other hand, it’s a bit more difficult to turn down an internal employee, so it’s important to be up front about exactly what you need for someone to be successful in the role.
-Make it clear that you are also interviewing external candidates and tailor your interview questions to best suit someone who is familiar with your company and culture.
+On the other hand, it is a bit more difficult to turn down an internal employee, so it is important to be up front about exactly what you need for someone to be successful in the role.
+Make it clear that you are also interviewing external candidates and tailor your interview questions to best suit someone who is familiar with your company and its culture.

 How to Prepare for an Interview as an Employer